tearflake/symbolverse/docs/installation.md

 ## command line access

-*Symbolverse* functions as a standalone executable operating on files.
+*Symbolverse* may function as a standalone executable operating on files.
 To build the executables from source code, do the following:

 1. make sure you have git, Node.js, and npm installed in your system
 2. enter OS command prompt